-If you have a category B driving licence to drive a vehicle (car/jeep) you can tow a small trailer.
-If you want to tow a larger trailer you must have category BE on your licence.
-For information on licence categories click here.
+If you have a category B driving licence (car/jeep) you can tow a small trailer.
+If you want to tow a larger trailer you must have a category BE licence.
+For further information see licence categories.

 Is there a weight limit for a vehicle?

 In the owner’s manual or handbook you will find its: